open-telemetry/oteps/text/0265-event-vision.md

 ## Open questions

+How to support routing logs from the Log API to a language-specific logging library, while at the same time routing logs from the language-specific logging library to a OpenTelemetry Logging Exporter.

-How do Event bodies interop with generic logging libraries?
+How do Log bodies interop with generic logging libraries?

 How do Event bodies interop with Span Events?